SkyVence/Roliascan/README.md

 This repository uses [Turborepo](https://turbo.build/repo) to manage the monorepo, which includes:

--   `apps/backend`: The NestJS backend application.
+-   `apps/backend`: The fastify backend api.
 -   `apps/frontend`: The Next.js frontend application.
--   `packages/`: Shared packages (e.g., UI components, configs, types).
+-   `packages/`: Shared packages (e.g., UI components, configs, types). // Not using currently bc im dumb and didnt set it up correctly.
+PR is accepted.

 ## Backend